 For small agencies

 Team members in small agencies typically wear many hats and have more informal, familiar relationships with their coworkers.
-Their roles are flexible and change on a daily, if not hourly basis.
+Their roles are flexible and change daily, if not hourly.

 As such, these agencies are well-positioned to experiment with a more progressive organizational structure like the pod system.
-Clients can have access to all members of the team without being overwhelmed, and team members don’t need to go through an unnecessary gatekeeper like an account manager to avoid causing confusion in communication.
+Clients can access all team members without being overwhelmed, and team members don’t need to go through an unnecessary gatekeeper like an account manager to avoid causing confusion in communication.

 Tips for improving the efficiency of your team’s hierarchy

-You can’t rely on an organizational structure alone to keep your team running smoothly.
-Here are some tips for developing the right advertising agency hierarchy for your needs, then executing it efficiently.
+You can’t rely on an organizational structure to keep your team running smoothly.
+Here are some tips for developing the right advertising agency hierarchy for your needs and then executing it efficiently.

 Establish employee buy-in